 Social-emotional Learning is a broad term that describes any intervention that teaches intrapersonal (self to self) and interpersonal (self to others) communication skills that are emotionally productive and equitable.

-In the recently published study on how social-emotional learning can transform schools, principals nationwide expressed their commitment to developing SEL skills, their belief SEL should be taught to ALL students, and their belief that SEL skills can be accurately measured and assessed.
+In a study on how social-emotional learning can transform schools, principals nationwide expressed their commitment to developing SEL skills, their belief SEL should be taught to ALL students, and their belief that SEL skills can be accurately measured and assessed.

 But, there is a wide range of SEL implementation approaches and programs from which schools can currently choose.
 As SEL gains popularity and schools decide what SEL approach to take, CLASS can help with the “how” of effective SEL implementation.

 CLASS is an observational instrument that describes multiple dimensions of teacher-student interactions that are linked to student achievement and development.
 It is the most validated measure of classroom teaching.
 With its clear focus on interactions, CLASS can help with any SEL approach that a school decides to take.

 Interactions are at the heart of both CLASS and social-emotional learning.
 While CLASS aims to support academic learning and curriculum by infusing it with emotionally, organizationally, and instructionally effective interactions, SEL focuses specifically on developing the ability to communicate about emotions in a productive and equitable manner.